bradleymccandless/email-images.sh/README.md

 - Send emails using only bash (ok, ok. bash+openssl).
 - SMTP pipelining.
 Reuse the TLS connection and AUTH for all recipients instead of using one for each recipient.
-- inotify waits for all the new screenshots to land on the disk.
+- inotify waits (efficiently) for all the new screenshots to land on the disk.